 Child protection in Scotland Referrals and investigations

-When reports about a child are referred, the police or children's social work services will gather information to assess if the child is at risk of harm.
+When reports about a child are referred, the police or children's social work will gather information to assess if the child is at risk of harm.
 As new information comes to light, the risks to the child will need to be re-assessed.

 Helping children in immediate danger